qualiaMachine/deep-learning-intro/episodes/2-keras.Rmd

 :::: solution
 ## Solution
-3, one for each output variable class
+C: 3, one for each output variable class

 ::::
 :::